loda-lang/loda-programs/programs/oeis/list0.md

 * [A061705](http://oeis.org/A061705) ([L11 program](A061705.asm)): Number of matchings in the wheel graph with n spokes.
 * [A061722](http://oeis.org/A061722) ([L09 program](A061722.asm)): a(n) = 10 * n^2 + 7.
 * [A061761](http://oeis.org/A061761) ([L07 program](A061761.asm)): a(n) = 2^n + 2*n - 1.
+* [A061776](http://oeis.org/A061776) ([L11 program](A061776.asm)): Start with a single triangle; at n-th generation add a triangle at each vertex, allowing triangles to overlap; sequence gives number of triangles in n-th generation.
 * [A061792](http://oeis.org/A061792) ([L12 program](A061792.asm)): 49*(n*(n+1)/2)+6.
 * [A061793](http://oeis.org/A061793) ([L10 program](A061793.asm)): a(n) = 25*n*(n + 1)/2 + 3.
 * [A061800](http://oeis.org/A061800) ([L07 program](A061800.asm)): a(n) = n + (-1)^(n mod 3).